-re-determinations as a proportion of decisions made in the 2023/24 financial year is 0.3% [Table 15a].
+In the 2023/24 financial year, 645 re-determinations were requested, which represents 1.3% of the total number of applications processed during this period.
+The number of allowed or partially allowed redeterminations as a proportion of decisions made in the 2023/24 financial year is 0.3% [Table 15a].